-2. They shall be scheduled to end no later than one hour after teacher departure time at Millington and Gillette schools.
+2. They shall be scheduled to end no later than one hour after student departure time at Millington and Gillette schools.

 3. Under normal circumstances there shall be no advance preparation required.
 Some reasonable amount of preparation may be necessary from time to time.

 4. Teachers shall be assigned to one committee only.

 Nothing in this Agreement shall prohibit the use of other parts of the working day or of any or all of Institute Days for such meetings.

 5. Central School teachers who attend curriculum meetings will be permitted to sign out fifteen (15) minutes prior to the end of the next regular school day.

 G. It is the intent of the Board of Education to provide a safe working environment for its employees and, to the extent possible, to endeavor to have a responsible person working on or about the premises while the employee is working in a building.
 If circumstances result in an employee being alone on the premises for an extended period of time and an employee feels unsafe, the employee may, upon notification to the Board office, leave work with the understanding that the lost time is to be made up.

 H. Certified staff who travel to two or more schools shall have non-teaching duties assigned as follows:

 1. If travel involves more than one school in a single day, the duties shall be based in one school for that day.